Akif448/newsle-project/README.md

 ## Project description

-Newsle is a website platform where users can search for news topics that they are interested in. search bar on the main page and filtering options based on year and the news source allows users to get to their favourite news topic quickly there is also a trending page which outlines the trending news of the day users can also select the news based on the trending topics.
+Newsle is a website platform where users can search for news topics that they are interested in.
+Search bar on the main page and filtering options based on year and the news source allows users to get to their favourite news topic quickly.
+Trending page also helps users to visually access their favourite news quickly based on the trending topics.

 ## Project outlook
 * ### Website Logo